CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/he-progressive-2024/index.md

 - article-journal
 publication: 'in *Knowledge-Based Systems* [SCI,JCR Q1]'
 doi: 10.1016/j.knosys.2023.111277
-abstract: Most current style transfer models are designed as encoder–decoder structures.
+abstract: <div class="justify-align">Most current style transfer models are designed as encoder–decoder structures.
   Some encoding operations, such as downsampling and pooling, cause a loss of image details.
 If the encoder and decoder are not compatible, it can also introduce distortion.
   Reversible neural networks have demonstrated their superior power in lossless projection.